Overview of the Small Cabin Building Materials

 Paint

-- You can use outdoor latex paint for painting SmartSide Panels (they are already primed)
+- You can use outdoor latex paint for painting SmartSide Panels (they are already primed).

-- For other wooden surfaces your better choice is an oil paint or stain - it better protects from wear and exposure to moist weather conditions.
+- For other wooden surfaces your better choice is an oil paint or stain - it protects better from wear and exposure to moist weather conditions.

 Nails

-- For outdoor nailing use galvanized nails - they are only marginally more expensive but will not rust.
+- For outdoor nailing, use galvanized nails They are only marginally more expensive, but will not rust.